reubenstr/ElectroPup/README.md

 # Questions

-For any questions please post a new [issue](https://github.com/reubenstr/ElectroPup/issues).
+For any questions please post a new [issue](https://github.com/reubenstr/ElectroPup/issues) on the repo's gitlab page..

 # Credits